-This Fix-It Guide on electric shaver repair tells how an electric shaver works, what often goes wrong, how to identify the problem, and what parts and tools you will need to fix it.
-It then gives simple step-by-step instructions for how to service a foil-head shaver and how to service a rotary-head shaver.
+This Fix-It Guide on electric shaver repair tells how an electric shaver works, what often goes wrong, how to identify an electric shaver problem, and what parts and tools you will need to fix it.
+It then gives simple step-by-step instructions for how to service a foil-head electric shaver and how to service a rotary-head electric shaver.
 This guide also refers to battery repair, battery charger repair, electrical cord repair, motor repair, and appliance controls repair for more detailed help.

 An electric shaver is a motorized small appliance for cutting body hair.
 A motor inside the shaver moves miniature blades.
 A fine screen holds the hairs that protrude through the screen so that the cutting blades can slice through them.
 The shaver is powered by either household current through an electric cord or an internal rechargeable batteries.

 The two most popular types of electric shavers are foil-head and rotary-head.
 A foil-head shaver moves rows of blades back and forth using an oscillator.
 A rotary-head shaver’s motor rotates three blades in unison, each with its own gear, blade, and screen.

 What Can Go Wrong with an Electric Shaver?

 Many repairs to an electric shaver can be avoided by cleaning the appliance after every use and following the manufacturer’s maintenance guide.
 In addition, the electric cord may need replacing, the recharger may need service, or the motor may be faulty.
 The head can become clogged and the cutting edges can be damaged.
 Fortunately, you can make many repairs yourself.

 The best way to avoid problems with your electric shaver is to regularly inspect and maintain it.
 Review the owner’s manual for specific requirements of your model.

 How Can I Identify an Electric Shaver Problem?